See description of the hike below, after this information on current conditions in the area.

 If the ladders are in good condition, you will reach the top of the canyon after about 1/4 of a mile.
 When you get to the top, the trail will take you up the side of the hills to the trail that skirts the top edge of Painted Canyon.
 When you first exit the canyon, take the trail to the right up the slope to the edge of Painted Canyon.

-Once you get to the top of the slot canyon, take the trail to the left and follow it until it slopes down into Big Painted Canyon to the right of you.
+The trail will follow the canyon until it slopes down into Big Painted Canyon to the right of you, and just walk down into the canyon and turn right back the direction you came.
 You will have beautiful views of the Salton Sea to the right of you as you follow the trail along the edge of the canyon.

 When you reach the canyon, go the right and stay right at any junction.
 After about a mile, you will reach several more ladders, which lower you to the canyon below.
 After this series of ladders, it is about 3/4 of a mile to the parking area where you began your journey.